 4 – Are you asking the right questions?

 If you don’t ask the right interview questions, you won’t get the information you’re looking for from your interviewees.
 Without this information, it is impossible to make sound decisions.
+What’s more, asking the right questions can help you identify candidates who might turn into flight risk employees in future.
+This is particularly important when hiring remote workers.

 5 – How long do post-interview decisions take to make?